-BF16 were also able to find combinations of thermal inertia and N_2 -ice albedo that reproduced the surface pressures seen by New Horizons and the occultation record, similar to those in Meza et al. (2019; see Section 4.4.3).
+BF16 were also able to find combinations of thermal inertia and N2-ice albedo that reproduced the surface pressures seen by New Horizons and the occultation record.
 These models favored high thermal inertias for roughly the upper 40 m of the subsurface; the reference model was 800 tiu, and the BF16 model ruled out thermal inertias lower than 500 tui.